FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
+In this tutorial, you will build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
 Specifically, a parent user will be able to grant access to child users to restricted areas of an application.

 <!--more-->